How Pitchfork Solutions uses Pumble for remote team communication

 If you’re not sure how to make the most of Pumble’s channels feature in the best way, take a look at our article on using channels in team chat apps:

 All sorts of things made more sense to me (including the reason why Pitchfork Solutions chose Pumble) after I read the following sentence on their website: “Your data is the lifeblood of your business.”

 I asked Kim to further explain what they meant by it:

 “Most of our customers are billion dollar businesses, and they recognize that the information contained within their databases and applications is their business.
 It stands to reason they require the best support and services to help manage and protect this information.
 That is where Pitchfork provides the peace of mind in maintaining the accessibility and security of this data.”

 Why does this sentence remind me of Pumble, you ask?

-Because Pumble is also greatly concerned with the clients’ security and privacy, which is precisely why it offers a self-hosted solution.
+Because Pumble is also greatly concerned with the clients’ security and privacy.
+Namely, this business communication platform is compliant with S0C 2 and ISO/IEC.

 As someone who appreciates security and privacy, Kim naturally chose a communication tool aligned with his company’s values.

 Our in-depth guide on the importance of data security in collaboration tools will give you all the information on the subject: